 Characteristic features of the principle of dialogic communication.
-Conditions for dialogue.
-Forms of organizing dialogue interaction in the lesson
+Conditions for dialogical communication.
+Forms of organizing dialogue interaction in the classroom

 There are two classes of dialogues: informational and interpretive.
-Informational dialog typical for situations where by the beginning of communication between partners there is a gap in knowledge; interpretive dialog - for situations where the knowledge of the partners is approximately equal, but receive a different interpretation.
+Informational dialogue typical for situations where, at the beginning of communication between partners, there is a gap in knowledge; interpretative dialogue – for situations where the partners’ knowledge is approximately equal, but receives a different interpretation.

-Consequently, one of the main conditions for dialogue communication is the initial (at least small) gap in knowledge.
-This means that if the partners do not communicate new (more precisely, unknown) information related to the subject of the dialogue, but begin to exchange well-known truths (color TV allows you to get a color image; it is difficult for disabled people who are deprived of legs to move around etc.), then the dialogue will not take place.
+Consequently, one of the main conditions for dialogue communication is the initial (at least small) knowledge gap.
+This means that if the partners do not tell each other new (more precisely, unknown) information related to the subject of the dialogue, but begin to exchange generally known truths (color TV allows you to receive color image; disabled people without legs find it difficult to move etc.), then the dialogue will not take place.
 Moreover, communication as speech communication will not take place.

-Extremely uninformative was, for example, the teacher of geography and history Ippolit Ippolitich from the story of A.P.
+For example, the teacher of geography and history Ippolit Ippolitych from the story by A.P. was extremely uninformative.
 Chekhov "Teacher of Literature".
-Being a taciturn person, if he entered into a conversation, it was only to say another common truth:
+Being a taciturn person, if he entered into a conversation, it was only to utter another truism:

-In winter, you need to heat the stove, and in summer it is warm even without stoves.
-In the summer you open the windows at night and it's still warm, but in the winter you open the windows and it's still cold.
+In winter you need to heat the stove, but in summer it’s warm without stoves.
+In the summer you open the windows at night and it’s still warm, but in the winter you have double glazing and it’s still cold.

-Even in his deathbed delirium, he mutters a phrase that has become a symbol of communicative banality:
+Even in his dying delirium, he mutters a phrase that has become a symbol of communicative banality:

 The Volga flows into the Caspian Sea, and the horses eat oats and hay.

-Sufficient information content of the dialogue is achieved not only due to the novelty of the information being reported, but also due to linguistic means that emphasize a new aspect in the perception of well-known information.
-From this point of view, it is impossible not to note the exceptional informativeness of the songs of B.C.
-Vysotsky, which allows them to still have the effect of novelty and empathy, characteristic of dialogue.
+Sufficient information content of the dialogue is achieved not only due to the novelty of the information communicated, but also due to linguistic means, emphasizing a new aspect in the perception of well-known information.
+From this point of view, one cannot fail to note the exceptional information content of B.C.’s songs.
+Vysotsky, which allows them today to have the effect of novelty and empathy characteristic of dialogue.
 Example:

 I don't like it when my letters are read,